slideflow/slideflow/docs-source/source/dataloaders.rst

 .. warning::

-    Labels are assigned to image tiles based on the slide names inside a :ref:`tfrecord` file, not by the filename of the tfrecord.
+    Labels are assigned to image tiles based on the slide names inside a :ref:`tfrecord <tfrecords>` file, not by the filename of the tfrecord.
 This means that renaming a TFRecord file will not change the label of the tiles inside the file.
 If you need to change the slide names associated with tiles inside a TFRecord, the TFRecord file must be regenerated.

 The most common way to generate labels is to use the :meth:`slideflow.Dataset.labels()` method, which returns a dictionary mapping slide names to numeric labels.
 For categorical labels, the numeric labels correspond to the index of the label in the ``unique_labels`` list.
 For example, if the ``unique_labels`` list is ``['HPV-', 'HPV+']``, then the mapping of numeric labels would be ``{ 'HPV-': 0, 'HPV+': 1 }``.